Science Target Overview

 In the guides

 # In CASA Regions of this color are CASA commands (or definitions) that need to be cut and pasted in sequence.
 Wait until one command is finished before pasting another.
 Tabs matter in python, make sure that commands that span more than one line and "for" loops keep their spacing.
 Sometimes (especially "for" loops) you may need to explicitly hit enter twice to get the command going.
+Use the CASA command 'cpaste' to enter block commands and preserve whitespace.

 Information in this color shows excerpts from the CASA Logger output